a-kalinin/toast-me/README.md

 }
 ```
 * `position` - *string*, one of `"top"` `"bottom"`.
 Default `"top"`.
+* `type` - *string*, one of `"over"` `"chain"`.
+When `"chain"` - all messages shown in line,
+and when `"over"` - message covers previous.
+Default `"over"`.
+NOTE: when you use
+toasts of different types in one app - that could cause toast display collisions.
 * `toastClass` - *string*, CSS class name for toast node, can be used for custom toast styling.
 Default `""` - empty string
 * `closeable` - *boolean*, enables/hides "close" button on toast.
 Default `true`